lute47lillo/AnimalGuessingGame/README.md

 The console will try to guess what animal the user is thinking about by asking consecutive yes/no questions to the user.
 Once the computer runs out of questions, the user wins and the console asks for a new yes/no question.
 All questions are written into a .txt file at the end of the game and uploaded again every time the game is started.
-For keeping track of the questions the program uses a binary tree data structure.
+For keeping track of the questions the program uses a **binary tree data structure**.

 HOW TO PLAY